Hands-Free Sessions

 Building a session manually

 Open Sessions and tap + to create a new session.
-Add drills in any order — metronome drills, beat maker drills, fills drills, or Spotify play-along tracks.
+Add drills in any order — timing drills, Beat Maker drills, Fill Maker drills — plus play-along music between drills using your connected music service (Apple Music on iOS).
 Set tempo and duration for each segment.
 Drag to reorder.
 Tap Save to keep it.

 On iPad, the session builder shows your drill library in the sidebar alongside the editor, making it easy to browse and add without losing your place.